-Module Three: Parents Developing Self Determination in Their Youth
+Module Three: Parents Developing Self-Determination in their Youth

-This module focuses on parents.
-We will share videos of parents, information about parents and resources for and about parents.
 We recognize the important role parents play in educating self-determined students.
 We acknowledge parents for being strong role models and for partnering with educators and other professionals to support programs that develop leadership and self-confidence in our students.

 The I’m Determined state-directed project, through state-wide and regional training meetings, the Youth Leadership Forum and Youth Summits and a variety of local parent nights and events has developed a network of committed parents across Virginia.
 Parents who have taken part in these activities are empowered to work closely with their schools, communities and post-secondary institutions to foster self-determination in their children.

 Please view the following four videos.
 Three parents and a student talk about their involvement in I’m Determined.

 The following is an excerpt from a document published by the Idaho Council on Developmental Disabilities March, 2007: